How Stress and Anxiety Can Damage Your Health

 I don’t know about you, but I feel like I constantly hear the words “I am so stressed!”

-Obviously, this year has caused a lot of people to experience fear, become anxious, or to just plain old worry.
+Obviously, the last couple of years have caused a lot of people to experience fear, become anxious, or to just plain old worry.

 It’s all around us.
 Everywhere we turn we are surrounded by opportunities for stress to overcome us.
 Or around people that are stressed and then stress us out!